openchain/openchain/README.md

 # Openchain Reference Implementation

+Openchain is an open source distributed ledger technology.
+It is suited for organizations wishing to issue and manage digital assets in a robust, secure and scalable way.
+Visit [openchain.org](https://www.openchain.org/) for more information.

 The full documentation for Openchain is available at [docs.openchain.org](https://docs.openchain.org/).

 ## Installation

-Please refer to the [installation instructions](http://openchain.readthedocs.org/en/latest/general/docker-deployment.html).
+Please refer to the [installation guide](http://openchain.readthedocs.org/en/latest/general/docker-deployment.html) to deploy the Openchain server.

+## Client

+A reference client implementation is available at [wallet.openchain.org](https://wallet.openchain.org/).
+The source code is available on [GitHub](https://github.com/openchain/wallet).

 ## License